Daniele Raffaeli

 Daniele Raffaeli (born 5 April 1977) is an Italian voice actor.

-Raffaeli provides the voice of the main protagonist Ben Tennyson in the Italian-language versions of Ben 10, Ben 10: Alien Force, and Ben 10: Ultimate Alien and Ben 10: Omniverse.
-He also provides the voice of the Chuck Bass in the Italian-language version of the teen drama series Gossip Girl.
+Raffaeli provided the voice of the main protagonist Ben Tennyson in the Italian-language versions of Ben 10, Ben 10: Alien Force, and Ben 10: Ultimate Alien and Ben 10: Omniverse.
+He also provided the voice of Chuck Bass in the Italian-language version of the teen drama series Gossip Girl.

 Raffaeli was born in Rome.
 He works at Sefit - CDC, Dubbing Brothers, C.D.
 Cine Dubbing, and other dubbing studios in Italy.